-Legislation has been introduced that, if passed, will end the price cap program for the Regulated Rate Option (RRO), effective November 30.
+Legislation passed that ends the price cap program for the Regulated Rate Option (RRO), as of November 30, 2019.

-If you’re an RRO customer, you can stay on the RRO or choose to purchase your electricity from a competitive retailer.
+If you’re an RRO customer, you can stay on the regulated rate or choose to purchase your electricity from a competitive retailer.

-The price cap, which took effect June 1, 2017, ensures Albertans will pay no more than 6.8 cents per kilowatt hour for electricity.
+The price cap ensured consumers on the RRO would pay no more than 6.8 cents per kilowatt hour for electricity until May 31, 2021.

 - Legislation supports jobs and economic growth (October 28, 2019)

 - Restoring stability to our electricity market (Oct.
 17, 2019)

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.

 You will not receive a reply.
 Submissions that include telephone numbers, addresses, or emails will be removed.